Matty-El/urban-attiva/README.md

 ![Urban Attiva](readme-files/urban-attiva-presented.png)

-Cycling is a global and accessible sport that has shown a huge increase in popularity over recent years.
-The global market is for bicycles alone is in excess of $54 billion dollars.
-Alongside the growth in bicycle sales there has been significant growth in cycling related products such as GPS cycle computers and related software platforms that allow users to record, analyse and share their rides.
+Working with the company director, this website has been developed as the first iteration of an eCommerce store for Urban Attiva.
+The website provides shoppers with the ability to browse and purchase products, add product reviews and to read the company blog to find out what is new with Urban Attiva and to leave comments on blog articles.

-VeloRoute has been developed to allow users to share their favourite cycling routes, to search routes that other users have added to the site and to link to the routes that have been saved to platforms such as Strava and MapMyRide so that the routes can then be downloaded to their GPS devices.
+The client requested a simple, attractive and modern website that is responsive and easy to navigate, allows potential customers to sign up for email updates on company news, provides links to the company social media accounts and links to enable the customer to purchase products.

-The site was developed using knowledge gained from the Code Institute HTML Essentials, CSS Essentials, User Centric Frontend Development, Interactive Frontend Development and Backend Development modules.
+The site was developed using knowledge gained from the Code Institute HTML Essentials, CSS Essentials, User Centric Frontend Development, Interactive Frontend Development, Backend Development and Full STack Frameworks modules.

-View the live website [here.](https://velo-route.herokuapp.com/)
+View the live website [here.](https://urban-attiva.herokuapp.com/)

 ---